jwzhanggy/Graph_Toolformer/Graph_Toolformer_Package/README.md

 ./Graph_Toolformer_Package/src
 ```

 The src folder is uploaded to github, and the remaining two folders are too big and can be downloaded with the URL provided as follows.
+Instructions about how to use the package will be provided shortly after the cli is ready.

 ## Graph Datasets used in Graph-Toolformer
 (Download URL: https://drive.google.com/file/d/1lC23j9RYMb44JRJybxIpUtxuQ2lW58n_/view?usp=sharing)